BuildAPKs/buildAPKs/README.md

 `while true ; do play-audio alphaV.webm ; sleep ${RANDOM::2} ; done`

 As you may well know, I have been using Termux software since it arrived.
 After years of using (coof coof) your open source software (does it compile?)
 I have a firm opinion about you.
 If it doesn't compile, what are you feeding me?
 Why are you wasting my time?
-To get my autodrive, my bitcoins?
+To get into my autodrive, to my bitcoins?
 Why doesn't it compile from the source code that you publish?